 COMING TO THE SAFE-BED

-Wherever possible, referrals clients hould be accompanied by a employee, a volunteer or a significant other to the Safe Bed Unit.
+Wherever possible, referred clients should be accompanied by an employee, a volunteer or a significant other to the Safe Bed Unit.

 Please call us at 705-268-2666 for more information and to refer a client to the safe-bed.